nanog75/hackathon/_day0/2019-02-17-step-2-performing-ztp.md

 ### Initiating a wipe and reset (Repair)

-**Note**:  You only need to do this to test your ZTP script once it is ready.
+**Note**:  You only need to do this to showcase a true ZTP workflow once you've already tested the ZTP script and the manual ZTP workflow as described above. .
 Repair takes a long time (10+ minutes).
 Use the manual ZTP trigger process shown above to initiate the ZTP process while coding the script.
 {: .notice--warning}

-The other option is to perform a repair on the node from the Tesuto UI.
+To perform a repair on the node, we need to use Tesuto UI.

 For this purpose login to the Tesuto UI at :